UKCloud/documentation/articles/connectivity/conn-ref-internet-access-elevated.md

 ## Gaining access to the gateway

-To gain access to the gateway, raise a service request containing the following information:
+To gain access to the gateway, raise a service request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal containing the following information:

 - Business justification of the requirement